Disclosure – This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.

 By placing a fraud alert on your credit with one bureau, that bureau is legally required to inform the other two bureaus, so you only have to do this one time.
 You will need to input your personal information (name, address, contact information, Social Security number), but the process only takes about 90 seconds overall.
 Experian is the easiest credit bureau to file a fraud alert with because unlike TransUnion, you don’t need to create an account first, and unlike Equifax, you don’t need to worry about the security of your information as much.

 Placing a fraud alert on your credit report is free and you can renew the fraud alert after 90 days (highly recommended since the hackers will likely wait several months before spreading the information online because they know most consumers won’t check their credit reports as often when the Equifax hack media hype dies down).
-According to a recent survey by CompareCards by LendingTree who conducted a national survey of 1,000 American adults who have at least one credit card or debit card found that only 25% of consumers have alerts set up on all of their credit or debit cards.
+A recent survey by CompareCards by LendingTree conducted a national survey of 1,000 American adults who have at least one credit card or debit card and found that only 25% of consumers have alerts set up on all of their credit or debit cards.